dlareau/puzzlehunt_server/docs/hunt_creation.rst

 Starter example
 ---------------

 While you may have all of the information you need, that doesn't mean you know what to do with it.
-Below is a simple example base upon our first hunt.
+Below is a simple example based on our first hunt.
 It will show the puzzles, display the answer for any solved puzzles, and demonstrates how to insert a break a hunt into two rounds.

 .. code-block:: html